 You Need These Points on Your Reception Venue Contract

 Choosing your wedding venue is a major decision (and a pricey one too).
-According to The Knot Real Weddings Study, booking a wedding venue is the most expensive decision couples make while planning.
-Given the high stakes, you want to make sure your wedding venue contract is comprehensive.
-Take our word for it: You want to make sure you're covered down to every last little detail before you sign the dotted line.
-While it may be an expensive decision, it's a cost most couples deem worthy, as 86 percent of all couples who wed last year booked a professional wedding reception venue.
+According to the latest data from The Knot Real Weddings Study, booking a venue is the most expensive decision couples make while planning.
+As such, if you're a couple booking your wedding venue, you'll want to make sure your wedding venue contract is comprehensive.
+Take our word for it: You want to make sure you're covered and feeling clear on every last little detail before you sign the dotted line.

 It's definitely not as fun as picking out flowers, trying on day-of outfits or tasting cakes, but finalizing your wedding liquor license.contract is possibly the most important part of the wedding planning process.
 After all, you don't want it to be the week of your wedding and realize that your venue doesn't have a